Volume of world trade in goods. Reviews of foreign trade. Theories of international trade

 • cope with limited resources within the country.

-In the aggregate, foreign trade transactions of different states form world (international) trade.
+Taken together, foreign trade transactions of different states form world (international) trade.
 International trade is the oldest form of economic relations between states, which has a huge impact on the development of the world economy as a whole.

 How is foreign trade turnover calculated?